 Wardell Armstrong International, BRGM, Eurocolt, European Metals, Geokompetenzzentrum Freiberg, Geological Survey of Finland, GEOS Ingenieurgesellschaft, Keliber Oy, Laboratório Nacional de Energia e Geologia, Universite de Lorraine, Luleå Technical University, Natural History Museum, Nickelhutte Aue, Universidade do Porto, GBM, Saxore Bergbau.

 Our group is part of the STOICISM consortium: a group of 17 partners from 8 European Countries, working to develop sustainable and innovative solutions for minerals processing routes, reducing the carbon footprint of several calcined industrial minerals.
 The project is looking at the whole supply chain including extraction, waste valorisation and optimisation of the functionality for the end users.
-Find out more on the STOICISM website.

 This multidisciplinary study is investigating solutions for the extraction of cobalt from ore deposits in Europe.
 The principal aim is to understand the natural behaviour and biogeochemistry of cobalt in order to develop and apply novel bioprocessing strategies for cobalt extraction, recovery and the synthesis of targeted products.
 It is a collaboration between six UK universities, the Natural History Museum, Diamond Light Source and the Cobalt Development Institute.